-The GDPR is substantially different in which parties are regulated, identifying data controllers and processors that:
+The GDPR is substantially different with regards to which parties are regulated, and identifies data controllers and processors that:

-- Operate from the European Union and process the personal data of any European citizens, regardless of where the data processing takes place, it applies to businesses processing data within and outside of the European Union.
+- Operate from the European Union and process the personal data of any number of European citizens.
+Regardless of where the data processing takes place, it applies to businesses processing data from within and outside of the European Union.

 - Are not established in the EU but still process data subjects’ personal data for the purpose of offering goods or services, or simply just to monitor their behavior.